Project Materials

-THE IMPACT OF FOLKTALES ON LITERATURE TEACHING AND IN SENIOR Y S
+THE IMPACT OF FOLKTALES ON LITERATURE TEACHING AND LEARNING IN SENIOR SECONDARY SCHOOLS

 Abstract

-The purpose of this y was to investigate the of folktales in the teaching and learning of literature in senior s.
-The y's total population is 200 staff members from selected s in Owerri Municipal Council.
+The purpose of this study was to investigate the role of folktales in the teaching and learning of literature in senior secondary schools.
+The study’s total population is 200 staff members from selected secondary schools in Owerri Municipal Council.
 The researcher collected data using questionnaires as the instrument.

-This y used a descriptive survey research design.
-The y included 133 respondents who were made principals, vice-principals adm, teachers, and junior staff.
+This study used a descriptive survey research design.
+The study included 133 respondents who were made principals, vice-principals adm, teachers, and junior staff.
 The collected data was organized into tables and analyzed using simple percentages and frequencies.

 chapter One